ZovoTools

 Mortgages are most commonly offered as 15-year or 30-year fixed rate loans.
 Adjustable rate mortgages (ARMs) may start with a lower rate but can change after an initial period.
 Car loans typically range from 36 to 72 months.
 Personal loans often run from 12 to 60 months.
 Student loans can have terms from 10 to 25 years depending on the repayment plan.

 Each loan type has different considerations.
-For mortgages, you may also need to account for property taxes, insurance, and possibly private mortgage insurance (PMI) on top of the principal and interest calculated here.
+For mortgages, you may also account for property taxes, insurance, and possibly private mortgage insurance (PMI) on top of the principal and interest calculated here.
 The amortization schedule from this tool focuses on the core loan repayment.

 Examples and Impact